hftamayo/nodetodo/README.md

 ## Branches ##
-* OldStable : deprecated versions of the project
+* Oldmain : deprecated versions of the project
-* Stable: current or latest official version
+* main: current or latest official version
 * Unstable: sourcecode that is in progress of testing
+* oldstable: testing routines using deprecated test frameworks
 * Experimental: sourcecode in progress

 ## Proof of Concept ##
 [Todo]